White Bread Mix

 Click Image to Enlarge

-LC Foods' White Bread Mix is diabetic friendly, low carb, sugar free, high fiber and high protein.
-Bake your own yeast rise traditional sandwich bread, hamburger rolls, hot dog rolls, or any other white bread item you desire with our LC-White Bread Mix.
+LC Foods' White Bread Mix is diabetic friendly, low carb, sugar free, artificial sweetener free, high fiber and high protein.
+Bake your own yeast rise traditional sandwich bread, hamburger rolls, hot dog rolls, or any other white bread item you desire.
 Simple instructions on mixing, kneading, rising and baking are included for making your perfect bread loaf.
 The LC-Sweet is already in the mix to make the bread rise great without adding sugar!
 This mix makes perfect bread every time!
 18 generous ½" thick x 4½" wide x 3" tall slices are high in fiber and protein, and has a carb count of just 1 net carb per slice!
 No soy flour, coconut flour, almond flour, or carbalose in any of our flours or mixes.
 Use our special LC- form pans to make your own hamburger and hotdog rolls.

 It's easy to make low carb bread!

-Preparing the dough: After mixing the ingredients together to make your dough, and remembering to use instant, rapid rise or bread machine yeast (not active dry yeast).
+Preparing the Dough : After mixing the ingredients together to make your dough (using instant, rapid rise or bread machine yeast, not active dry yeast),

-Add just enough water from the recipe so that the dough comes together completely and starts to clean the sides of the bowl when mixing together.
+add just enough water so that the dough comes together completely and starts to clean the sides of the bowl when mixing together.
 You want your dough to remain elastic but not overly sticky for easier handling while kneading (the amount of water may vary depending on the humidity in your kitchen on any given day, so add additional water slowly, you can always add more).

 Manual Dough Kneading: Turn the dough out onto a smooth clean surface.
 I like a cutting board with a damp paper towel under it, so it does not slip around the counter.
 When you knead the dough, fold the top left corner of the dough over to the bottom right corner, and then push away from you outward.
 You want to push that dough out, then fold it over again and push again.
 Each time you push, turn the dough one-quarter turn clockwise.
 If the dough gets dry or does not remain soft and pliable during your kneading, add more water slowly, so that your dough is moist and elastic but not sticky or sopping wet.

-Rising the dough: Prepare the baking pan with grease and/or oil.
+Rising the Dough: Prepare the baking pan with grease and/or oil.
 Note: LC-Roll form pans do not require grease or oil.
 Press dough into the bread pan.
-Place pan in a draft free area at 70° F – 85° F For 1-2 hrs or until the dough more than doubles in size.
-Over rising of the dough may cause the dough to drop during baking.
+Place pan in a draft free area at 70° F – 85° F for 1-2 hours or until the dough more than doubles in size.
+Over-rising of the dough may cause it to drop during baking.